-What Can India Tell Us About The Worth Of Abolishing High-Value Banknotes?
+What Can India Teach Us About Abolishing High-Value Currency?

 Moreover, the 500-rupee note that was pulled (it has since been reinstated) is not high value.
 Worth $7.50, it's used by just about everyone.
 Removing it from circulation devastated millions of workers paid in cash.
 It imperiled countless small Indian businesses that conduct transactions in hard currency.
 University of California Berkeley economist Pranab Bardhan called the exercise a "major assault on the poor."

-But six weeks into the New Year, a sense of normality is returning.
+But six weeks into the new year, a sense of normality is returning.
 Gone are the long queues at banks, and the acute cash shortage is subsiding.
 The Reserve Bank of India announced this week that restrictions on cash withdrawals would be completely lifted by mid-March.

 At the height of the crisis, some Indians protested the removal of the 500- and 1,000-rupee notes.
 But most quietly queued for limited withdrawals at banks, willing to bear the hardship if it meant the corrupt would get a comeuppance.
 And with populist fervor, Modi packaged it precisely that way: He said that forcing people to exchange defunct notes for new ones would flush out the dishonest rich who stockpile "black money," income not reported to the tax authorities.